 Grape Crush New England Aster

-Aster novae-angliae 'Grape Crush' PPAF
+Aster novi-belgii 'Grape Crush' PPAF

-Keep soil moist, but not soggy.|
+|Watering||Keep soil moist, but not soggy.|

-|Average Size at Maturity||Reaches 2 ft. tall, 3 ft. wide.|
+|Mature Size||Reaches 2 ft. tall, 3 ft. wide.|

-|Flower Attribute||Flowers for Cutting, Long Bloom Season, Showy Flowers|
+|Flower Attributes||Flowers for Cutting, Long Bloom Season, Showy Flowers|

 |Patent Act||Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.|

 |Companion Plants||Blanket Flower (Gaillardia); Black-Eyed Susan (Rudbeckia); Blue Fescue (Festuca) ; Shasta Daisy (Chrysanthemum); Coneflower (Echinacea)|

 |Care||Thrives in moist, fertile, slightly acidic, well-drained soils but highly adaptable.
 Prefers cool summer climates.
 Water deeply, regularly during the first growing season to establish an extensive root system.
 For a neat, tidy appearance, remove old foliage before new leaves emerge.
 Divide clumps every 2 to 3 years in early spring.|

 Your USDA Cold Hardiness Zone: